See Also: The Best Hotels in Amsterdam

 - Area: Located at the confluence of 2 canals in the historic canal ring, just 3 minutes’ walk from the lively Rembrandtplein; a 5-minute walk from the Medieval Center and the Red Light District.
 Central and convenient for most of the city’s attractions without being noisy.

 - How to Get There: Take the train from Schiphol Airport to Centraal Station, then tram #9 to Rembrandtplein stop, 3 minutes’ walk from the hotel.

-- Handy to: Rembrandtplein, the Medieval Centre, historic canal ring.
+- Handy to: Rembrandtplein, the Medieval Center, historic canal ring.

 Mokum Suites – The Basics

 - Ages: Guests tend to be couples on a romantic getaway or city break; children are welcome, however.